LlMrc/clarity-privacy-policy/README.md

 *(Last updated: October 26, 2025)*

-Gravity leap we operates the Inner Glow mobile application (the "Service").
+Gravity leap we operates the Clarity Core mobile application (the "Service").

 This page informs you of our policies regarding the collection and use of information when you use our Service.

-**Please note that Inner Glow is designed to provide its functionalities WITHOUT directly collecting Personal Data (information that can identify you personally).**
+**Please note that Clarity Core is designed to provide its functionalities WITHOUT directly collecting Personal Data (information that can identify you personally).**

 However, as described below, non-personal information and device identifiers are collected by integrated third-party services for advertising operations and application analytics.